vitusventure/5thSRD/docs/combat/actions_in_combat.md

+description: Descriptions of different actions that can be taken in combat from the 5e SRD (System Reference Document).

 # Actions in Combat
 When you take your action on your turn, you can take one of the actions presented here, an action you gained from your class or a special feature, or an action that you improvise.
 Many monsters have action options of their own in their stat blocks.